 It is difficult to understand the modern architecture’s evolution without taking Wright into account.
 Then UNESCO has affirmed this by making eight of his creations part of the World Heritage List.

-As architects, our architecture firms in Miami has studied the Frank Lloyd Wright’s work.
+As architects in Miami, Florida, our architecture firms in Miami has studied the Frank Lloyd Wright’s work.
 The integration of his works with the environment and the treatment of interior spaces, establishing for the first time the difference between <defined spaces> and <closed spaces>, concepts that he applied in his projects and that are still valid today.

 - Taliesin home in Spring Green, Wisconsin

 It is Frank Lloyd Wright’s home, its initial design was based on the principles of design of Praire School.
 It is a building with a single floor and it cover by yellow limestone (from a nearby quarry).
 There are big windows in order to fact that natural light and 1.100 squares meters.